beeva-arturomartinez/beeva-best-practices/devops/docker/README.md

 #### Docker-Compose
 Docker-compose is a tool that allows to define multiple docker-containers using a configuration file and run them with a single command.

-This is an example of a docker-compose configuration file:
+This is an example of a docker-compose.yml configuration file:
 ````yaml
 mongodb:
   image: mongodb